ajbanjara/Wireshark/SNMP.md

 XXX - are all MIB files in these dirs are inspected and only the "right" files loaded?

+It is best to download MIB definition (ASN.1) files directly from the vendor/author of the SNMP agent.
-Many network-related MIBs definitions can be downloaded from <http://bytesphere.com/mibs/detail.html> or <http://www.mibdepot.com>.
+Many network-related MIBs definitions can be downloaded from <http://www.mibdepot.com>.
+Verify that the download matches the software running on the SNMP agent.

 ### Which MIB's do I need?